jeremysb1/jeremysb1/README.md

 - 👋 Hi, I’m Jeremy
-- I am a Software Engineer.
+- I like to train neural nets.
-- I like to learn new skills, technologies, drink great cold brew, and read.
+- I also spend time learning how to better grok ML/AI.

 <!---
 jeremysb1/jeremysb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.